bguelk/WED025_Demonstrator/Tutorial3.md

 # NEMO Demonstrator for WED025 in NEMO Version 5.0.1

-# Tutorial 2 - Add icebergs to WED025
+# Tutorial 2 - Modify a NEMO routine

-In this Tutorial, we add icebergs to the WED025 configuration.
-This Tutorial covers:
-- how to add icebergs
--- in a test case
--- using a calving file
-- how to prepare a calving file

-NOTE:

-## 1. Prerequisities
-- have a running WED025 configuration (see Tutorial 1)

 ## 1. Modify the code
 In this section, it is demonstrated how the code can be modified and recompiled.